-Some major events for the Space Force weekly news imagewent down this past week: The Senate confirms now-Gen. Chance Saltzman as USSF chief of operations, the Space Development Agency official became part of the USSF, and initial results are in on a 10-year joint US/Australia project to increase space domain awareness.
+Some major events for the Space Force went down this past week: The Senate confirms now-Gen. Chance Saltzman as USSF chief of operations, the Space Development Agency official became part of the USSF, and initial results are in on a 10-year joint US/Australia project to increase space domain awareness.
 And that’s just for starters: We’ve got new graduates, new rockets and the new Space Force college football team (sort of), too.
 Read on for a jam-packed column of Space Force news!

 The new boss: Chance Saltzman gets confirmed, promoted